SH801/openwind/README.md

 ### 3. Process imported datasets
 For each imported dataset in PostGIS, the toolkit adds buffers where appropriate, clips each dataset to a predefined clipping path (currently UK coastline) and dissolves overlapping geometries.
 The toolkit then amalgamates geographically-specifically database tables to create a single unified table for the entire target area.

-For example the following tables will be amalgamated to create the table `tipheight_any__national_parks`.
+For example, the following tables will be amalgamated to create the table `tipheight_any__national_parks`:

 ```
 national_parks__scotland__pro